ACINQ/eclair/README.md

 ## Installation

-:warning: **Those are valid for the most up-to-date, unreleased, version of eclair.
-Here are the [instructions for Eclair 0.2-alpha11](https://github.com/ACINQ/eclair/blob/v0.2-alpha11/README.md#installation)**.

 ### Configuring Bitcoin Core

 :warning: Eclair requires Bitcoin Core 0.16.0 or higher.
 If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.